Dileep Nair: Career

+Controversy

 In 2004, Nair was investigated for unspecified internal accusations of graft and sexual harassment against female staff.
 Nair relinquished his post upon expiration of his five-year contract and returned to his native Singapore on 23 April 2005.
 Subsequently, in May 2006, Secretary General Kofi Annan sent a letter to Nair clearing him again of all the allegations from the staff union and expressed regret at the extended period of unnecessary and unmerited public innuendo that Nair had been subjected to.